 This is the average number of hours per day the respondent worked to produce goods from agriculture or fishing for household consumption in the last 7 days.
 Recode hours in 0.5-hour intervals.
 If the respondent gives a response in some other way (e.g. 10 hours 20 minutes), round up or down to the nearest 0.5 hours (i.e. 10.5 hours).

 Exclude time spent travelling between the home and the land plot, lake, sea, etc. for example at the start and end of the work day, as well as time spent on long breaks, for example, meal breaks.
 Enter “0” if a respondent was temporarily absent in the last 7 days.
 Exclude time spent in activities intended mainly for sale or barter.

+JOB LOSS

+X01 Even through (you/NAME) did not work,in the last 12 months did (you/he/she) have a paid job or a business before?

+X02 What is the name of workplace you ever worked for?

+X03 Is (JBL_WKPLC)…?

+Government institution

+Non-governmental

+Religious institution

+Other

+X04 What was the main reason you left your job?

+Retrenchment

+Dismisal

+Other

-MODULE: MAIN JOB – CORE JOB CHARACTERISTICS (MJJ)
+MAIN JOB – CORE JOB CHARACTERISTICS (MJJ)

 The module on multiple job holding and characteristics of main job (MJJ) is asked of all respondents who have been identified as employed based on previous questions.
 It starts by capturing if the respondent has only one or multiple jobs or businesses, and for those with multiple jobs or business, it guides respondents to focus on the one in which they usually work the most hours (i.e. main job or business).
 After this it will capture information on occupation and self-identified status in employment of the main job or business.